How to Maintain a Trading Log That Actually Improves Performance

 Data without review is wasted effort.
 The third stage is where your log delivers value: surfacing patterns you couldn't see in real time and guiding your improvement.

-TradeZella's 50+ analytical reports handle the pattern recognition automatically.
-Filter by date range, instrument, strategy, or any combination of tags you've created.
-Discover your best trading day of the week, your worst time of day, which setups have positive expectancy, and which ones you should stop trading entirely.
+Analytical reports handle the pattern recognition automatically.
+TradeZella's 50+ reports let you filter by date range, instrument, strategy, or any tag combination, discovering your best trading day, worst time of day, which setups have positive expectancy, and which to stop trading entirely.

-The Trade Replay feature (available on the Pro plan) takes analysis deeper by letting you review trades tick-by-tick with time and sales data and Level 2 market data.
+The Trade Replay feature takes analysis deeper by letting you review trades tick-by-tick with time and sales data and Level 2 market data.
 See exactly how price moved around your entry, with your execution plotted on the chart.
 Replay reveals whether your entries were well-timed or whether you're consistently getting filled at worse prices than you expected.

 Sample Trading Log Entry Template